phreaknik/coldnoise.net/content/posts/c-macro-patterns/index.md

 [a driver I wrote](https://github.com/phreaknik/snsr288x) for the snsr288x family of devices.

+One question I get often: _when do you choose macros over inline functions?_

+In general, I prefer inline functions whenever possible, but there are two situations where I commonly reach for macros:
+1) **When the logic is simpler/cleaner with _generic_ parameters.** I don't want to write multiple versions of a function to support different type variations, if I can avoid it.
+1) **When I want to colocate type-specific logic with type definitions in header files.** Driver development is heavily centered around register definitions and device-specific data encodings, so I find it helpful to place related manipulation macros alongside the type definitions themselves.

 ## Beware Macro Expansion Bugs

-Before diving into useful macro patterns, first I want to emphasize the use of parentheses to avoid operator precedence issues that sneak up during macro expansion.
+Before diving into useful macro patterns, I want to emphasize the use of parentheses to avoid operator precedence issues that sneak up during macro expansion.
 Remember, macro expansion happens before any compilation steps, and deeply nested macro calls can expand into very large logic combinations very